-The Junior High Power Rifle program centers on the “Service Rifle” HP Rifle sport which is governed by CMP and NRA rules.
+The Junior High Power Rifle program centers on the “Service Rifle” HP Rifle sport which is governed by CMP rules.
 This sport is classical position shooting: Offhand (Standing), Sitting, and Prone (Lying Down).
 And shooting a course of fire commonly referred to as “Across The Course”.

 This program is structured as a mentoring program and overlays on existing H-P scheduled events.
 Juniors compete side-by-side with adult shooters and receive coaching from experienced shooters many of whom have earned the highest classification as a “Distinguished Shooter”.
 The overall program goal is that the Junior develops into a H-P Rifle shooter as a lifelong interest.